Lucille Dumont: Partial discography

-Awards and honors
+Awards and honours

 In 1947, Dumont was elected as Miss Radio by Radiomonde's readership.
 She was the first singer to win the title.
 In 1950, Jean Baulu named Dumont the "Grande Dame de la Chanson."
 Dumont was inducted into the Canadian Songwriters Hall of Fame in 2006.

 In 2009, she was made an Officer of the Order of Canada.
 Two years later, she became an Officer of the National Order of Quebec.